ri0t/mqttnotifier/README.md

 * [Home Assistant - AVM Callmonitor Extension](https://www.home-assistant.io/integrations/fritzbox_callmonitor)

 I use these three in combination to display popup notifications when someone's calling on the landline.
-If you're envious now and want that as well, you can ask me about my automation scripts glueing everything together.
+If you're envious now and want that as well, you can ask me about my automation scripts, that glue everything together.

+The logo is taken from the very awesome [BeautyLines](https://store.kde.org/p/1425426/) icon project.
+The screenshot was taken on KDE.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>